How artificial intelligence can tell you what kind of gamer you are

 If the ‘Explorer’ cluster were to rapidly shrink in favour of a ‘Killer’ cluster over time, then Bossa would be able to alter their game as needed to retain the players they want.

-Alex Adam took part in the ASI Fellowship May 2017.
+Alex Adam took part in the Faculty Fellowship May 2017.
 Prior to the Fellowship he completed a PhD in physics at Imperial College.